WidgetKing/cpextra/docs/features/events-list.md

 ## mouseup
-Triggered when the learner releases the mouse or finger over an object.
+Triggered when the learner releases the mouse or lifts their finger from an object.

 ::: tip Note
 Someone could mouse down OUTSIDE an object and while holding their mouse down move it over the object you're listening to and then release their mouse, thereby triggering a mouseup event.
 Often, this is not the interaction you are expecting.
-What you probably expect is for mouseup to only trigger if the learner first mousedowned on the same object.
-To detect this what you'd do is first listen for the mousedown event.
-Then when mousedown is triggered add your mouseup listener.
+What you probably expect is for mouseup to only trigger if the learner first did a mousedown on the same object.
+To detect this, what you'd do is first listen for the mousedown event.
+Then when mousedown is triggered, add your mouseup listener.

 For this to work, remember to *stop* listening for mouseup in the mouseup event handler.
 :::

 ## rollover
-Triggered when the learner's mouse slides in to an object's space.
+Triggered when the learner's mouse slides into an object's space or hit area.

 ::: warning
 On mobile devices the rollover event is usually not incorporated.
 That's because in the real world people don't drag their finger over the screen to get to a button.
 They tap a location on screen and immediately move their finger off.

-With the advent of the iPad Pro Magic Keyboard however, we may start to see more support for rollover on mobile devices in the future.
+With the advent of the **iPad Pro Magic Keyboard** however, we may start to see more support for rollover on mobile devices in the future.
 :::

 ## rollout
-Triggered when the learner's mouse slides out of an object's space
+Triggered when the learner's mouse slides out of an object's space or hit area.

 ::: warning
 Like with rollover, this event is not generally supported on mobile devices.